bnicholson17/ELK-Stack-project/README.md

 - web-3 10.0.0.9

 We have installed the following Beats on these machines:
-- Metricbeat
+- ***Metricbeat***
-- Filebeat
+- ***Filebeat***

 These Beats allow us to collect the following information from each machine:

-- Filebeats captures and monitor log files that you specify, and forwards them either to Elasticsearch or Logstash for indexing.
-For example capturing syslogs can allow us to monitor sudo commands, SSH logins or new users and groups created.
+- ***Filebeat*** is a lightweight shipper for forwarding and centralizing log data.
+Filebeat captures and monitor log files that you specify, and forwards them either to Elasticsearch or Logstash for indexing.
+For example Filebeat allows you to monitor syslogs to detect various things such as sudo commands or SSH logins.

-- Metricbeats allow you to collect metrics from the operating systems and services running on the server your'e monitoring.
-For example you can monitor CPU usage and or RAM statistics.
+- ***Metricbeat*** is a lightweight shipper that collects metrics from the oprating system and from services running on a server.
+For example Metricbeat allows you to monitor CPU usage and RAM statistics.

 ### Using the Playbook
 In order to use the Playbooks we have created, you first need to ssh into your Ansible control node, which in this case is our JumpBox ( ssh RedAdmin@52.189.250.82 )